youlab/Patchy_Dynamics/README.md

 # Patchy_Dynamics
-This contains computer programming codes and images and other source data for "A ‘rich-get-richer’ mechanism drives patchy dynamics and resistance evolution in antibiotic-treated bacteria", currently under peer review.
+This contains computer programming codes for "A ‘rich-get-richer’ mechanism drives patchy dynamics and resistance evolution in antibiotic-treated bacteria", currently under peer review.